Editor's note: Eager to watch Spider-Man: No Way Home online, or re-watch it? Well, we've got good news for you about its digital release.

-Could Spider-Man: No Way Home go to Starz first?
+Spider-Man: No Way Home will go to Starz first

 The tale of the contractual tape shows that Sony's movies have gone to the premium cable service Starz first.
 This is based on a deal that has been around for years, with its most recent window being from 2017 to 2021.
 If Sony is held to that deal, which seems as likely as anything, we wouldn't be surprised to need a Starz subscription to stream No Way Home without buying it on demand.